skilled-reflection/skilled-reflection.github.io/c04-gdn-self.md

 to find and make the most of
 opportunities to share yourself with another.

-If you then take a sense of this referent, and generalize to all the humans in the world, then identify common denominators, common causes and etc., you have a description of the social sciences and education.
+If you then take this notion of a personal book and consider one for all the humans in the world, then identify what is in common, in theory you have a description of the social sciences.

 This is silly to imagine,
-because it is so unrealistic.
+because such books are far from reality.
+The thesis of *this* book
+is that social sciences are
+missing a vital factor to
+approximates such a book,
+a census of all human thought and actions.

 ### to Education
-No one chose to be born.
+(No one chose to be born.)
 Everyone begins life
 with problems
 that do not have names.